AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 * `editdonation 1 v/200`: Edits the blood volume of the 1st donation record in the displayed donation record list to be 200 millilitres.
-* `editdonation 3 d/13-10-2024`: Edits the donation date of the 3rd donation record to 13-10-2024.
+* `editdonation 3 d/13-10-2024`: Edits the donation date of the 3rd donation in the displayed donation record list to 13-10-2024.
 * `editdonation 2 d/01-01-2025 v/350`: Edits the donation date to 01-01-2025 and blood volume to 350 ml for
-  the second donation record.
+  the second donation record in the displayed donation record list.

 ### Deleting a donation record: `deletedonation`